siyuhuang/Latent-Space-Anchoring/README.md

 Unpaired image translation from CUFSF facial sketch to FFHQ image.
 Figures: input, regressor output, generator output.

-Please download ([CUFSF](http://mmlab.ie.cuhk.edu.hk/archive/cufsf/), put it under `./data/`.
+Please download ([CUFSF](http://mmlab.ie.cuhk.edu.hk/archive/cufsf/), put it in `./data/`.
 Manually split the dataset into training and test sets (we use the first 1k images as training set and the rest as test set).
-Download pre-trained model [sketch2ffhq.pt](https://drive.google.com/file/d/1_ks5FJFRi489UagwxA5L4ddILMfdCN30/view?usp=sharing), put it under `./pretrained_models`.
+Download pre-trained model [sketch2ffhq.pt](https://drive.google.com/file/d/1_ks5FJFRi489UagwxA5L4ddILMfdCN30/view?usp=sharing), put it in `./pretrained_models`.
 The folder structure is
 ```
 Latent-Space-Anchoring
 ├── data